SvenErik1968/NewIOR/README.md

 Birefringence is the difference between the highest and lowest IOR in a mineral.
 Most minerals have a very low birefringence, notable exceptions is the carbonates.
 The birefringence causes the ray of light that enters a mineral to split in two rays, one slow and one fast.
 When the two rays exits the crystal they are bent in two different angles.
 If you were to look through such a mineral (maybe calcite, it has one of the highest birefringence values), you would see two pictures.
 This is also called double refraction.
 I will include the birefringence values that I have, which is for most of the uniaxial and biaxial minerals.
 Hopefully someone will create a patch so it can be of use someday.
 The birefringence values have been separated into its own file, [*IOR_Birefringence.inc*](./IOR_Birefringence.inc) that will not be loaded by default.
 To include it, change the value of the flag Birefringence in the [*NewIOR.inc*](./NewIOR.inc) file.

 ## Dispersion
 Dispersion is a little more complex than birefringence.
 Birefringence is affecting all wavelengths of light equally.
 But refraction is affected by the wavelength too.
 Blue light is bent more than green light, which is bent more than red light.
 When the dispersion is low, the white light exits the crystal almost unaffected and we see it as white light.
 But if the dispersion is high, the different colours are bent in different angles.
 This is the effect that causes the fire or flashes of colours in cut gemstones like diamond and zircon.
 This is also the effect that causes the light to split in a glass prism or a drop of water, giving us the rainbow.
+The dispersion values have been separated into its own file, [*IOR_Dispersion.inc*](./IOR_Dispersion.inc) that is loaded by default.

 ## Cleavage
 The crystals have been separated into 3 files based on their cleavage structure.
 The subject is fairly complex, and I have not figured it all out yet.
 So I will not have a long explanation on the subject here.
 If you want to read up on it, then take a look at some of the websites that I have listed above.